donti17/FMX-Compatibility/README.md

    Browse the [Retail Games](/Retail.md) or [Homebrew](/Homebrew.md) lists to see if a title works with FreeMyXe.

 2. [**Contribute**](#how-to-contribute):
    If you've tested a game, contribute your findings by creating a pull request or using the Issues tab to report compatibility.
+See [How to Contribute](#how-to-contribute) for more.

 3. **Additional Information**:
    Visit the [**Wiki**](https://github.com/XDanfr/FMX-Compatibility/wiki) for more detailed guides on testing and patching methods.